dalinvip/cnn-lstm-bilstm-deepcnn-clstm-in-pytorch/README.md

 ## Introduction

 * Recenely,  I'm readjusting the code structure to make it easier to read in spare time, maybe the update will be slower.
-* version-17 is the old version, It works directly.
+* The old version in the branch of old_version_17, It still works directly.
-* version-18 is the new version, updating......
+* The newest version in the here(master), It also can works directly.